rnnh/bioinfo-notebook/docs/cl_intro.md

 ## The `tail` command

 The `tail` command is the equivalent of the command `head`, but prints the last part of files instead.
+This is useful for quickly examining the information at the ends of files.

 ```bash
 ronan@dell:~/bioinfo-notebook$ pwd